 COP26: Stepping up climate action?

-However, the conditions for an ambitious COP 26 are in some conerns better than last year.
+Simultaneously, the conditions for an ambitious COP26 are in other aspects better than last year.
 The U.S. has reentered the Paris Agreement, many large emitters have submitted their nationally determined contributions and the need to rebuild economies after the pandemic presents an opportunity to make a green transition.
-Furthermore, the hosts for COP 26 in Glasgow, the UK and Italy, are coincidingly chairing the G7 and G20 which could allow for more climate oriented summits.
+Furthermore, the hosts for COP26 in Glasgow, the UK and Italy, are coincidingly chairing the G7 and G20 which could allow for more climate oriented summits.

 Ms. Judith Gough, British Ambassador to Sweden